Assignment 2: Multi-Agent Interaction

 3 |

-- 3 points: Detailed reflection on agent behaviors and interactions, including analysis of similarities, differences, and any surprising behaviors.
+- 3 points: Detailed reflection on agent behaviors and interactions, including clear reporting of all experimentation done, rationale for each change tested, and analysis of the capabilities and limitations of agents.

-- 1 point: Minimal reflection, missing key insights or observations.
+- 1 point: Minimal reflection is provided, missing key insights or observations.

 - 0 points: No reflection or analysis of simulation dynamics.